 What is magnetic lash?

-Magnetic lash is simply false lashes that uses glue instead of magnets.
+Magnetic lash is simply false lashes that uses magnets instead of glue.
 So instead of using glue to stick on false lashes on the lash line, magnetic lashes use magnets instead.

 This is what makes magnetic false lashes easy, clean and quick to put on.